examdawn/content/Readme.md

 ## A simple Website for students to host study materials and useful reference content

+> "Why 'Exam Dawn'?"

+The main use for this website is for referring to notes and solutions at the last minute before exams.
+This usually happens during night time or early morning for most students - our old website (titled bca-students) was a placeholder till we could come up with a better name.

 Content available for:
 - BCA
     - [3rd Semester](NEP2020/2024/BCA/3rdsem/index.md)